inls161/pandoc-practice/scarrasco27541.md

 * * *

-GitHub Username:
+* GitHub Username: scarrasco27541
-Team name:
+* Team name:ALPHA
-Today's date:
+* Today's date: 07-06-2016

-What tools have you we worked with so far in this class?
+### What tools have you we worked with so far in this class?

+I have worked with GitHub, CSS, Jekyll, HTML, Pandoc and Markdown.

-Which have you found most potentially useful?
+### Which have you found most potentially useful?

+I feel that I am starting to feel more comfortable with Markdown and feel that I will use it beyond this class.

-Why?
+#### Why?

+I feel I can get around easier on this.

-What tools have been the most difficult to learn?
+### What tools have been the most difficult to learn?

+HTML is the hardest for me.

-Why have they been particularly difficult to learn and use?
+#### Why have they been particularly difficult to learn and use?

+ I have found all the commands a little overwheming.

-What tools would you like to learn more about?
+### What tools would you like to learn more about?

+I will like to learn more about codeanywhere.

 * * *